brayden-ooi/goo/README.md

 ### Flavours of projects

 1. There are currently two variants of projects that can be scaffolded by Goo:
-   - An `sm` project dedicated for very simple use cases (eg. scripts, playground etc)
+   - `sm` project dedicated for very simple use cases (eg. scripts, playground etc)
    - `lg` project dedicated for more complex use cases and is more in line with the community recommended standards.
 2. The projects are generated according to the respective templates stored with the repository.
 Refer to the `assets` directory to find the respective templates
 3. Both templates come with Git initialized